 - The customer is unable to communicate a decision to borrow by any reasonable means

 It is our policy to ensure that we treat customers who have mental capacity limitations with respect and consideration.
-Therefore, in our dealings with such customers, we will endeavour to adhere to the following practices:
+Therefore, in our dealings with such customers, we will endeavor to adhere to the following practices:

 - Not to discriminate against the individual